rhiever/ipython-notebook-workshop/README.md

 	ipython notebook --pylab=inline

-# IPython Notebook Tips & Tricks
+# IPython Notebook tips & tricks

 Here are a handful of tips and tricks that I've come across that are helpful for working with IPython Notebook.